 Given limited data, it is uncertain if powered mattresses are superior to nonpowered mattresses .
 The costs associated with powered beds become particularly significant when considering that treatment for at least two months is typically required .
 However, specialized support surfaces appear to be of benefit and should be used rather than a standard mattress.

 It should again be emphasized that support surfaces alone do not address the underlying issues that lead to pressure-induced skin injury.
-(See "Epidemiology, pathogenesis, and risk assessment of pressure ulcers", section on 'Pathogenesis' and "Epidemiology, pathogenesis, and risk assessment of pressure ulcers", section on 'Risk factors'.)
+(See "Epidemiology, pathogenesis, and risk assessment of pressure-induced skin and soft tissue injury", section on 'Pathogenesis' and "Epidemiology, pathogenesis, and risk assessment of pressure-induced skin and soft tissue injury", section on 'Risk factors'.)

 WOUND MANAGEMENT — Wound management is according to general principles of wound care, which includes debridement of necrotic tissue and appropriate dressings or wound packing to promote healing of the wound bed, and wound coverage, when indicated.
 The important elements of wound care as they pertain to pressure ulcers are reviewed below.
 (See "Basic principles of wound management".)